-Earthquakes: Vietnam is geographically located close to the two world's largest earthquake belts: the Pacific and Transasian Mediterranean belts so it is influenced by the two belts in term of seismics and tectonics.
-From time till now, Vietnam has been experiencing thousands of tremors among which there are the dramatically destructive ones with magnitude of more than 6 degree on Richter scale.
+Vietnam is geographically located close to two of the world's largest earthquake belts: the Pacific and Transasian Mediterranean belts so it is influenced by the two belts in term of seismics and tectonics.
+Vietnam has been experiencing thousands of tremors among which there are the dramatically destructive ones with magnitude of more than 6 degree on Richter scale.

-On the Earthquake Center Scheme of Vietnam, the NW.
-Bac Bo is the where the earthquakes are concentrated most.
-Some recorded events indicated that just in present, the NW.
-Bac Bo is still strongly influenced by the tectonic activities.
+On the Earthquake Center Scheme of Vietnam, the NW Bac Bo is the where the earthquakes are concentrated most.
+Some recorded events indicated that just in present, the NW Bac Bo is still strongly influenced by the tectonic activities.

 According to the Nguyen Dinh Xuyen and Nguyen Can earthquake zoning (1992), the Ma River SB, part of Dien Bien and Son La SBs are possibly the areas that may generate the very strong earthquakes with magnitude up to 6.6 - 7.5 Richter degree.
 The Ha Noi SB can generate 5.5 - 6.5 Richter degree earthquakes.
 Within the remaining SBs the earthquakes can reach 5.0 - 5.5 degree.

 So the earthquakes of the levels 8 - 9 could be generated in the regions of Lai Chau, Dien Bien, Ma River, Son La resulting the tremors of level 7 in the adjacencies.
 Earthquake of level 8 can occur in Hong River.
-We thus, can see that the state of earthquakes of the NW.
-Bac Bo and the profuse geothermic potential is kept below the depth of NW.
-Bac Bo.
+We thus, can see that the state of earthquakes of the NW Bac Bo and the profuse geothermic potential is kept below the depth of NW Bac Bo.

-Hidden magma in NW.
-Bac Bo: Rested on the differences of the specific parameters among the magmatic complexes and the surrounding rocks, geophysicists have predicted the hidden magmatic bodies in the NW.
-Bac Bo that include the following intrusives: mafics and ultramafics, neutrals, acids, and alkaline acids.
-Their behaviours have an influence on the forming the shearing zones that create the channels for hot water exerting into the surface, and the question of whether the residual heat of the hidden magma could be able to heat water or not is needed to be further studied.
+2.5 Hidden Magma in NW Bac Bo

+Resting on the differences of the specific parameters among the magmatic complexes and the surrounding rocks, geophysicists have predicted the hidden magmatic bodies in the NW Bac Bo that include the following intrusives: mafics and ultramafics, neutrals, acids, and alkaline acids.
+Their behaviours have an influence on the forming the shearing zones that create channels for hot water to migrate to the surface, and the question of whether the residual heat of the hidden magma could be able to heat water or not needs further studies.